rchiruma/SurfaceLaptop3-OpenCore/README.md

 Also go to "SystemPreferences->TrackPad" and turn off "Force Click and haptic feedback" and turn on "Tap to Click" for the best experience
 ![Trackpad Tweak](https://github.com/rchiruma/SurfaceLaptop3-OpenCore/blob/main/Trackpad.png)

+## Debug version
+This is using Debug version of opencore.
+Feel free to switch to release version when you get it all working